Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Increasing the resistance raises the threshold level, causing less power to be delivered to the load.
 Decreasing the resistance lowers the threshold level, causing more power to be delivered to the load._

 Unfortunately, this control scheme has a significant limitation.
-In using the AC source waveform for our SCR triggering signal, we limit control to the first half of the waveform\'s half-cycle.
-In other words, it is not possible for us to wait until _after_ the wave\'s peak to trigger the SCR.
+In using the AC source waveform for our SCR triggering signal, we limit control to the first half of the waveform's half-cycle.
+In other words, it is not possible for us to wait until _after_ the wave's peak to trigger the SCR.
 This means we can turn down the power only to the point where the SCR turns on at the very peak of the wave: (@fig:03215)

 ![](media/03215.png){ #fig:03215 width=75% }